Akshatk871/VAttend/README.md

 # VAttend

 VirtualAttend (VAttend) is an idea planned through which attendance can be marked virtually.
-It is a MERN-based Single Page Web Application currently hosted on Heroku.
+It is a MERN-based Single Page Web Application currently hosted on Netlify.

 # Project Link -
 https://vattend.netlify.app/